Decoherence-free subspaces in the noisy dynamics of discrete-step quantum walks in a photonic lattice: Bulk noisy dynamics

 The decoherence-free subspaces can be clearly identified in momentum space.
-Figure~\ref{fig:bands} shows the dispersion relation averaged over 100 noise measurements obtained via the Fourier transform of each individual measured spatiotemporal evolution for the lattice parameters of Fig.~\ref{fig:spatio_temp}.
-The noiseless case (Fig.~\ref{fig:bands}(a)) shows uniform broadening across $k$, with a value limited by the total number of steps in the experiment (80 steps).
-Random noise (Fig.~\ref{fig:bands}(b)) produces uniform broadening across all momenta.
+Figure~\ref{fig:bands} shows the dispersion relation averaged over 100 realizations obtained via the Fourier transform of each individual measured spatiotemporal evolution for the lattice parameters of Fig.~\ref{fig:spatio_temp}.
+The noiseless case (Fig.~\ref{fig:bands}(a)) displays uniform broadening of the bands across $k$ (see lower panel), with a value mostly limited by the total number of steps in the experiment (80 steps).
+Numerical simulations of Eq.~\ref{eq:BasicEq} in the conditions of Fig.~\ref{fig:bands}(a) show a full width at half maximum 70\% narrower than the experimental value; the discrepancy with the experiment must arise from experimental noise.
+Introducing artificial random noise (Fig.~\ref{fig:bands}(b)) produces uniform broadening across all momenta.
 In contrast, stroboscopic noise (Fig.~\ref{fig:bands}(c)) results in inhomogeneous broadening, with minimal broadening near $k = \pm \pi$, comparable to the noiseless case.
+At $k = 0$ we observe an enlarged broadening as compared to the random noise case, as predicted by the analysis of the density matrix for the value of $k=\varphi +2p\pi=0$ (in our experiment $\varphi=0$, and we take $p=0$).

-In the experiment, the random variables $\tau_m$ are sampled from an uncorrelated uniform distribution $\tau_m \in [-\sigma/2, +\sigma/2]$, rather than a normal distribution.
+Note that in the experiment, the random variables $\tau_m$ are sampled from an uncorrelated uniform distribution $\tau_m \in [-\sigma/2, +\sigma/2]$, rather than a normal distribution (which was the case in the above theoretical computation of the density matrix).
 The decoherence-free subspaces emerge independently of the noise distribution, highlighting their robustness against different noise models.